 Management Approach

-BPP has determined to conduct a social baseline study in the areas during the project’s feasibility study stage by adhering to the international standards in order to understand economic and social conditions in the project’s area.
-It has also established the guidelines for building community engagements and applying them as appropriated.
+BPP determines to conduct a Social Baseline Study in the areas according to the international standards so as to understand economic and social conditions in the project’s area.
+It also sets up practice guidelines for creating community engagements and applying them as seen appropriated for each area.

-BPP has engaged the communities through stakeholder analytic procedures, dividing into directly and indirectly affected groups as well as beneficiaries since beginning to conduct a feasibility study in order to listen to opinions and concerns from the communities.
-These opinions and concerns are used for designing the projects and developing proper measures to mitigate social and environmental impacts for each area.
-Generally, the project’s stakeholders are classified based on the impact levels.
-The distinguishment may differ from local conditions and laws of each country.
+BPP engages with communities through stakeholder’s analytical procedures, dividing involved parties into directly and indirectly affected groups, as well as beneficiaries since a commencement of a feasibility study.
+The aim is to listen to opinions and concerns from the communities.
+Such opinions and concerns are used for designing the projects and establishing proper measures to mitigate social and environmental impacts for each area.
+Generally, the project’s stakeholders are classified based on the impact levels resulting from project operations.

 1. Communities living in the project area are those staying in the project’s zones and necessarily being relocated.
 They are the most affected people at the project’s beginning stage since the relocation has an impact on the community’s traditional living and possibly affects their occupations, cultures, and traditions, etc. As such, making understanding and well planning for relocations as well as supporting the communities for their best benefits with minimal effects, is a must.
 The unwilling relocation is avoidable and challenging for the project accomplishment.